 Camelback Mountain’s Echo Canyon is well-known for being one the more difficult, but rewarding, hikes in Phoenix.
 The trail ascends rapidly over a short distance.
 Hikers can experience a climb over rocky trails and boulders.
 The length of this trail is 1.23 miles one way.

 The City of Tempe boasts 175 miles of bikeways, including bike lanes, desert trails and canal paths.
 Go for a ride around Tempe Town Lake, cruise down Mill Avenue or ride some of the trails at Papago Park.
 Visit the website for more information and a bike map of the city.
 In November 2015, the League of American Bicyclists (LAB) designated Tempe as a Gold Level Bicycle Friendly Community through 2019.

 Located in the Phoenix Mountain Preserves, Piestewa Peak has numerous trails for hiking and trail running.
 At 2,610 ft., it’s the second highest point in the Phoenix Mountains, next to Camelback Mountain.
 Hundreds of residents and visitors hike Piestewa Peak per week because it offers great views and a great workout.
 Hikes to the peak usually take anywhere from 25-60 minutes, depending on the experience of the hiker.

-At more than 16,000 acres, South Mountain Park and Preserve is the largest municipal park in the country.
+At more than 16,000 acres, South Mountain Park and Preserve is one of the largest municipal parks in the country.
 The park includes 51 miles of scenic desert trails for hiking, horseback riding and mountain biking leading to breathtaking views.
 Reservable picnic ramadas are also available.